continuous-symmetry-measure/csm/README.md

 ### Build Instructions: Linux

-???

 Because installing openbabel correctly is a delicate and bug-prone process, an alternative method of installing CSM is available using Conda, and is described in the file conda_install_instructions.txt

 ## Credits

 **Science/Math:**

-Prof. Inbal Tuvi-Arad, Department of Natural Sciences, The Open University of Israel
+* Prof. Inbal Tuvi-Arad, Department of Natural Sciences, The Open University of Israel

-Dr. Gil Alon, Department of Mathematics and Computer Science, The Open University of Israel
+* Dr. Gil Alon, Department of Mathematics and Computer Science, The Open University of Israel

-Prof. David Avnir, Institute of Chemistry, The Hebrew University of Jerusalem
+* Prof. David Avnir, Institute of Chemistry, The Hebrew University of Jerusalem

 **Programming:**

-The Research Software Company (researchsoftware.co.il)
+* The Research Software Company (researchsoftware.co.il)

 **Testing, scripts and additional technical support:**

-Sagiv Barhoom,The Open University of Israel
+* Sagiv Barhoom,The Open University of Israel

 **Intensive testing:**

-Yaffa Shalit, The Open University of Israel
+* Yaffa Shalit, Department of Natural Sciences,The Open University of Israel

 The code for the hungarian algorithm is copyright (c) 2012, Jacob Frelinger